nxskok/pasias/docs/23-mds.md

 in real life and on the map won't correspond very well.
 That's what I want you to say.
 Extra: another way to assess this is with a Shepard
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This always      makes me think of the number 190 (now 985) bus, but that's the wrong      spelling.
+\marginnote{This always      makes me think of the number 190 (now 985) bus, but that's the wrong      spelling.
 Spelled like this, this is also the name of the      illustrator of the original pre-Disney Winnie-the-Pooh      stories.
-See https://en.wikipedia.org/wiki/E.-H.-Shepard, replacing the dashes by underscores.</span>
+See https://en.wikipedia.org/wiki/E.-H.-Shepard, replacing the dashes by underscores.}
 diagram.
 That would go like this:

 ```r